alterasc/alterasc.github.io/docs/TabletopTweaks-Base/MythicAbilities.md

 ## Enhanced Blessings

 You have moved closer to your deity and to the power it has over its blessings.
-The effects from your blessings now last twice as long.
+The effects from your blessings now last twice as long and you can use Blessings a number of additional times per day equal to your mythic rank.

 `99700c820ee64463806a41d3015d3a38`
 `EnhancedBlessingsFeature`